comotion/VSF/README.rst

 ================

 VSF works by including all rulesets, then defining a number of standard functions.
 Each rule  will set X-VSF-Severity = "N", where N is the severity, and call sec_handler which in turn typically calls error or some other handler.

 Handlers
 ========

-The general concept is that VSF  either throws an error (vcl_error) of some kind, which can return a redirect the client, or do any other synthetic response, or VSF can log, rewrite the original request and send it to a backend designed to do more clever things, like:
+The general concept is that VSF either throws an error of some kind, which can return a redirect the client, or do any other synthetic response, or VSF can log, rewrite the original request and send it to a backend designed to do more clever things, like:

 * Block the client in a firewall
 * Log the event
 * Test-run the code.
 * Paint you a pretty picture...

 There are several handlers defined and you can set the default handler in handlers.vcl.
 The default handler rejects detected malicious traffic.

 Also you may write your own handler, see handlers.vcl